 Headed by the women’s health expertise of Dr. Maribelle Verdiales, the Georgia SurgiCare team is dedicated to the health and well-being of women of all ages.
 We provide personal, sensitive, individualized care that puts the health and concerns of our female patients first.
 From routine exams to care for acute and chronic conditions, Georgia SurgiCare offers a wide range of primary care and women’s health services.

-General Women’s Health
+General Women’s Reproductive Health

 - Blood pressure monitoring